 These plans cost more each month, but they usually come with a lot more features and options - like unlimited data and more.
 That's why Verizon Wireless made our top pick for the best cell phone plan - it's low pricing for all the features it offers.

 Ting is another low cost cell phone provider that has an average bill of about $30 per month.
-Their cheapest plan starts at $10 per month, but that gets you unlimited of talk and text and then you can add data for $5 per GB.
+Their cheapest plan starts at $10 per month and gets you unlimited talk and text and then you can add data for $5 per GB.

 Ting is unique in that it offers no additional costs for calling to over 60 countries.
 If you make international calls, this could be a great low cost option for you.